PyCQA/flake8/docs/source/plugin-development/checkers.rst

 Tree plugins
 ------------

-A tree plugins can be a function or a class.
+A tree plugin can be a function or a class.
 If it is a function, it must take a parameter called ``tree``.
 If it is a class, then the ``__init__`` method must take this parameter.

-For a class based plugin, the ``run`` method is in charge of yielding results.
+For a class-based plugin, the ``run`` method is in charge of yielding results.
 For functions, they must deliver results directly.

-Flake8 expects the result of running these plugins to be an iterable of tuples, each of which contain the following:
+|Flake8| expects the result of running these plugins to be an iterable of
+tuples, each of which contain the following:

 * An ``int`` with the line number where the issue appears